akritibhusal/comedy-kernel-api/README.md

 # Comedy Kernel API

-Corny jokes

 Comedy Kernel API is a simple API that serves up corny jokes for a good laugh.
-This API was created by Akriti and is designed to provide you with a steady stream of humorous content.
+This API is designed to provide you with a steady stream of humorous content.

 ## Table of Contents